8go/matrix-commander/README.md

                         Path to directory to be used as "store" for encrypted messaging.
 By default, this directory is "./store/".
                         Since encryption is always enabled, a store is always needed.
-If this option is provided, the provided directory name will be used as persistent storage directory instead of the default one.
+The provided directory name will be used as persistent storage directory instead of the default one.
 Preferably, for multiple executions of this program use the same store for the same device.
 The store directory can be shared between multiple different devices and users.
   -r ROOM [ROOM ...], --room ROOM [ROOM ...]
                         Optionally specify one or multiple rooms via room ids or room aliases. --room is used by various send